usfca-cs490-sp23/admissions-webhook/README.md

 `go run main.go -shutdown`

-To add a pod is a simple wrapper on the standard applying functionality:
+To add a pod is a simple wrapper on the standard `kubectl apply` functionality:

 `go run main.go -add <path-to-.yaml-file>`